 Legacy Summer Interns will work full-time for a minimum of eight weeks during the summer of 2019.
 Applicants must be rising Juniors or Seniors in good academic standing, who are enrolled full-time in a relevant undergraduate degree program at a four-year college or university in the state of Alabama.
 Specifically, we are looking for students who are enrolled in a variety of environmentally-related fields, such as environmental education or engineering; environmental studies; teaching degrees in science, biology, or related field; environmental law; or other environmentally-related career paths.
 Applicants must have a minimum GPA of 3.0 on a 4.0 point scale as of Fall quarter/semester 2018, and planning to be enrolled full-time through the fall of 2019.
 Interns must be able to work independently and as part of a team, be comfortable working with all ages, be willing to work outdoors in summer conditions, and must be able to work for a minimum of eight weeks (June – August), with start and end dates established through the host agency.
 Interns must work a minimum of 30 hours per week.
 Applicants are responsible for their own housing and transportation.

-Compensation for the Summer Internship program is $2,500 per student, per project, which is payable in four installments based upon ongoing successful completion of the task.
+Compensation for the Summer Internship program is $1,500 per student, per project, which is payable in two installments based upon ongoing successful completion of the task.

-Students who wish to apply should complete the Summer Internship Application Form and mail it, along a cover letter, resume, student-issued transcripts and a one-page narrative of why you would like to receive this internship and the goals you hope to accomplish to:
+Students who wish to apply should complete the Summer Internship application form and mail it, along a cover letter, resume, student-issued transcripts, a letter of approval from your selected host organization, internship job description, and a one-page narrative of why you would like to receive this internship and the goals you hope to accomplish to: